-A number of workshops and performances were presented as part of the CARE : Transforming values through art, ethics and feminism Interdisciplinary symposium, held at George Paton Gallery, University of Melbourne, 30 October - 2 November, 2019.
+Presented as part of the CARE : Transforming values through art, ethics and feminism Interdisciplinary symposium, a series of workshops and performances held at George Paton Gallery, and Union House, University of Melbourne, 30 October - 2 November, 2019.

 Veronica Caven Aldous: You’ve Got A Mouth: Afternoon Tea Talking Circle